drostlab/orthologr/README.md

 ## Licenses

-The `orthologr` package inlcudes source code that has been published under following liceses:
+The `orthologr` package includes source code that has been published under following licenses:

 ### genevestigator